-Before jumping into technical stuffs, I would like to share our story.
+Before jumping into technical stuff, I would like to share our story.

 We planned to build a world-class manga(漫画) studio.
 Our software team firstly created a

-manga module which serves as a primary library and it is written purely in Java.
+manga module that serves as a primary library and it is written purely in Java.

 After that, we utilize it to produce concrete mangas.
 Our first masterpiece is

-Doraemon , and our partners would like to integrate it in their Android apps.
+Doraemon , and our partners would like to integrate it into their Android apps.
 So, we developed Android

 doraemon module which extends

-However, our manga studio are growing quickly, and we plan to produce 2 mangas everyday.
-So,we need to find out how to distribute hundreds or thousands mangas in an easier and more effortless way.
+However, our manga studio is growing quickly, and we plan to produce 2 mangas every day.
+So, we need to find out how to distribute hundreds or thousands of mangas in an easier and more effortless way.